 Calm your sympathetic nervous system (think—stress and anxiety) and activate your parasympathetic nervous system (relaxation and tranquility) with the 2-1 breathing technique.
 Incorporate into your daily routine or keep in your back pocket for when you feel stress and anxiety start to peak.

 Ready to kickstart your non-toxic pregnancy journey?
 Add a research-backed, OB/GYN-approved prenatal to your daily routine to support you and your growing baby.
-Plus, we want to hear about your motherhood experience.
-Join our community on social or subscribe to our newsletter to share.
+Read next: how to build your pregnancy skincare routine.

 This article is for informational purposes only.
 It is not, nor is it intended to be, a substitute for professional medical advice, diagnosis, or treatment and we recommend that you always consult with your healthcare provider.
 To the extent that this article features the advice of physicians or medical practitioners, the views expressed are the views of the cited expert and do not necessarily represent the views of Perelel.